pt-kompas-media-nusantara/kompas-web-components/readme.md

 ## How to develop

-Create component that want to build on /src/components, use .ts format (We use TypeScript for functionality).
-Declare every components, states and props (if exist) and run npm run build before npm start to create readme in component directory automatically.
-We use Tailwind CSS v2 for styling component, check out [Tailwind CSS](https://v2.tailwindcss.com/docs) docs.
+* Create component that want to build on /src/components
+* Use .ts format (We use TypeScript for functionality)
+* Declare every components, states and props (if exist) and run npm run build before npm start to create readme in component directory automatically
+* We use Tailwind CSS v2 for styling component, check out [Tailwind CSS](https://v2.tailwindcss.com/docs) docs.

 ## Contributing